peplau/Sitecore-IoT-Hub/documentation/README.md

     az extension add --name azure-iot
     ```

 ### 2 - Map IoT Hub in Sitecore

+You have created your IoT Hub in Azure, now you need to map this Hub in Sitecore.

 * Create a new IoT Hub on Sitecore to map to your Azure IoT Hub under
     > /sitecore/system/Modules/IoT Hub/Hubs